|

 register Hps1, and by the amount in Hps2 otherwise.
 The Hb

-register sets a threshold at which a break occurs after the
+register sets a threshold below which a break occurs after

-heading, and register Hs sets a threshold within which
+the heading, and register Hs sets a threshold below which

 vertical space follows it.
-If the heading level is above
+If the heading level is not

 Heading typeface and size.
 The fonts used for heading